Faculty Center for Teaching (FCT)

 EVENTS & NOTICES

-OCT 2014: Barb Light will lead a brown bag seminar on best practices for peer classroom visits.
+OCT 2014: Barb Light led a brown bag seminar on best practices for peer classroom visits.

 SEPT 2014: Andrew Vanden Heuval, a Google Glass Exporer and online instructor in higher education, presented a talk on using technology in the classroom.